Posts Tagged ‘OOIFB’

 - Ensure fair and consistent access to the NSF OOI by all sectors of the user community.

 Applications should be submitted to Holly Morin, at the OOIFB Administrative Support Office (holly@ooifb.org), and must include a letter of interest and a CV.
-The statement of interest should highlight the applicant’s experience using observatory data, as well as how the applicant has supported the introduction and/or inclusion of ocean sciences to underrepresented communities and have fostered an environment of respect in their research endeavors.
-Applicants who have not yet had the opportunity for such experience should note how their work will further OOIFB’s commitment to diversity.
+The statement of interest should highlight the applicant’s experience using observatory data and have fostered an environment of respect in their research endeavors.

 Please note, applications cannot be accepted from individuals affiliated with the NSF OOI Program Facility institutions (Woods Hole Oceanographic Institution, Oregon State University, and the University of Washington), individuals under contract with the NSF OOI Program, and individuals from institutions already represented on the OOIFB (the current list of OOIFB members is available HERE).